 The proposed development is accessed from a single ingress/egress point on Park Street NE leading to a private alley that runs along the east side of the property towards the rear property line and connects to a private alley, perpendicular to the main alley, behind the buildings facing Park Street NE.
-The applicant proposes a total of 71 parking spaces, which includes side-by-side and tandem garage parking and surface spaces.
+The applicant proposes a total of 64 parking spaces, which includes 48 garage spaces of which 6 spaces are tandem and 16 surface visitor spaces.
 A revised concept plan and elevations have been included with this staff report as Attachment 04.

 The applicant has also provided a proffer statement that provides conditions that, if the rezoning is approved, the project will be constructed in substantial conformance with the submitted concept plan, illustrated site plan, and renderings.
 The proffer also includes additional development commitments related to undergrounding utility lines, installing street lights to match the Church Street corridor, and providing brick banding for the sidewalk along Park Street.
+The solar panels on the roofs of the buildings and geothermal HVAC system are now included in the proffers as optional.
+The buildings are proffered to be designed to support solar panels but not require upfront installation.